-1988-108-04 EXP STREAMNET (CIS-NED) FY15
+1988-108-04 EXP STREAMNET (CIS-NED) FY16

-StreamNet is a cooperative, regional scale data compilation and dissemination project that acquires fish related data from the management agencies, standardizes and georeferences them to the hydrography (stream network), and makes them widely available through online data query systems.
-The project also provides data management related services to a variety of regional entities, including the agencies that create the biological data, and regional groups that have interest in regional scale fish monitoring data.
+StreamNet is a cooperative, regional scale data management project that provides assistance to agencies that create the biological data by funding data management staff within these agencies.
+StreamNet also coordinates regional data management initiatives designed to improve the quality, flow, and timeliness of key data to decision makers.
+StreamNet acquires fish related data from the management agencies, standardizes and georeferences them to the hydrography (stream network), and makes them widely available through a website that includes online data query systems.

-The StreamNet project is undergoing significant changes in response to new regional data priorities.
-For FY-2015, data development work on the traditional data types continues to be a secondary priority, with primary emphasis on generating a flow of data to satisfy the Coordinated Assessments project, and to support the archiving of data to secure data repositories that are available to appropriate regional scale entities.
+For FY-2016, the primary focus of StreamNet remains the Coordinated Assessments (CA) project.
+However, certain high priority traditional data sets have been prioritized and the project will resume updating these consistently across the basin.
+The traditional data types selected were determined to add value to regional processes in last year’s survey by the StreamNet Executive Committee.
+Support is also provided to the region in archiving data in secure data repositories that are available to appropriate regional scale entities.
 More specific work priorities for this year are:

-1. Based on the FY-13 inventory of fish monitoring data, work to ensure that data created by BPA funded projects are archived in suitably secure and accessible data repositories, as listed in monitoringresources.org.
+1. Ensure that data created by BPA funded projects are archived in suitably secure and accessible data repositories, as listed in monitoringresources.org.

-2. Assure annual updates of available indicators and metrics as defined by the Coordinated Assessments (CA) project, and work to support improved data flow efficiency.
-Work toward establishing automated data feeds from the CA database to NOAA Fisheries for the Salmon Population Status database, and as agency capabilities improve, automate data feeds from the agencies to the CA database.
-As the CA project expands focus to additional types of indicators, such as for hatchery performance, lead the development of Data Exchange Standards (DES) for the project and incorporate them into the CA database.
+2. Assure annual updates of data for available indicators and metrics as defined by the Coordinated Assessments (CA) project, and work to support improved data flow efficiency.
+Maintain established automated data feeds from the CA database to NOAA Fisheries for the Salmon Population Status database, and as agency capabilities improve, automate data feeds from the agencies to the CA database.
+As the CA project expands focus to additional types of indicators, such as for hatchery performance, continue to lead the development of Data Exchange Standards (DES) for the project and incorporate them into the CA database.

-3. Finalize a DES for juvenile abundance estimates and include this data type as part of the traditional data types in StreamNet.
-Assure that juvenile data are included in the CA data flow, and work to acquire juvenile data that are broader than just CA metrics for inclusion in the StreamNet database, as a lower priority.

-4. Explore the potential to add fish population productivity estimates to the traditional StreamNet data types.
+3. Finalize and implement the priorities established in the CA Indicators “road map”, begun in FY 15.
+Explore the potential to add additional data for newly developed indicators as the CA project progresses.

+4. Resume updating specific types of traditional StreamNet data as they were identified and prioritized due to added value to the region in FY 15.

-5. Implement a Data Sharing Agreement template to facilitate data sharing through StreamNet and other regional scale databases.
+5. Implement the Data Sharing Agreement template to facilitate data sharing through StreamNet and other regional scale databases.

-6. Expand use of web services to utilize information from various regional databases such as Taurus, mm.org, monitoringresources.org, etc. to facilitate development of metadata and query capabilities for data in StreamNet, with a goal of increasing efficiency by eliminating the need for data sources to enter the same information more than once.

-7. Prepare to receive and maintain data from the Northwest Habitat Institute as directed by the Northwest Power and Conservation Council.

-Any work to update the traditional StreamNet data types will be attempted only when work to address the new priorities has been completed.
-Some resumption of updating the more traditional data may begin in FY-15, but complete updating of standard data trends will not be possible due to other priorities.
+6. Continue to explore and expand the display of high level CA indicator data on StreamNet, NPCC indicator and dashboard pages, and similar regionally significant platforms to ensure public access.

+7. Continue to facilitate regional testing and discussion of emerging technologies in fisheries.

-Ongoing work to support the project will include maintenance of the databases and computer infrastructure needed to manage and disseminate the data, regional coordination to integrate StreamNet efforts with other regional efforts to maximize efficiency of data flow and support regional approaches to data management and sharing, and administration of the project.
+Ongoing work to support the project will include funding for data management staff within partner organizations, maintenance of the databases and computer infrastructure needed to manage and disseminate the data, regional coordination to integrate StreamNet efforts with other regional efforts to maximize efficiency of data flow and support regional approaches to data management and sharing, and administration of the project.

-Details of the specific tasks to be performed in FY-2015 are presented in this Statement of Work.
+Details of the specific tasks to be performed in FY-2016 are presented in this Statement of Work.

-Streamlined and shortened

-2015 StreamNet Statement of Work Template Draft 20140606
+2016 StreamNet Statement of Work Template Draft 20140606

 Letter Title Pisces Work Element (Cost Percent)